 |The bright light behind us wasn’t the best vantage point in taking this photo.
 From left to right: Don, Kathye me, Tom, Danie, Gerhard with Louise and Rita in front.|

 |Beautiful platters of snacks.|

-We made our way to Rita and Gerhard’s huge condo at Ngwenya Lodge and made our way down a few steps carrying the apple crisp dessert I’d made earlier in the day, a box of four fancy martini glasses, an electric juicer Louise had provided, and two chill boxes (coolers in SA) filled to the brim with ice.
+We made our way to Rita and Gerhard’s giant condo at Ngwenya Lodge.
+We made our way down a few steps carrying the apple crisp dessert I’d made earlier in the day, a box of four fancy martini glasses, an electric juicer Louise had provided, and two chill boxes (coolers in SA) filled to the brim with ice.

-It was obvious they’d gone to a lot of work for the dinner party for four.
+It was apparent they’d gone to a lot of work for the dinner party for four.
 But wait.
-Moments later, Kathy and Don, Louise and Danie, and son Jandre and girlfriend Michelle popped into the living room with blowers in their mouths shouting, “Happy Birthday, Tom!”
+Moments later, Kathy and Don, Louise and Danie, son Jandre, and girlfriend Michelle popped into the living room with blowers in their mouths shouting, “Happy Birthday, Tom!”

 |We mulled around chatting until dark when we finally sat down to dinner.|

 There were appetizer platters made by Rita and Louise, the outdoor table set for 10, with the aroma of delicious foods cooking on the stove and in the oven.
 How did we get so lucky to have such fine friends?